-- A meeting with Will Norman (Walking and Cycling Commissioner), jointly with other LCC groups, is now possible in September; details will follow.
+- The proposed meeting with Will Norman (Walking and Cycling Commissioner), jointly with other LCC groups, is now possible in September; details will follow.

 - Charles has received expenses for the AGM and the website (123-reg/ WordPress).

-- An email has gone to 4 political parties asking for details of the cycling policy they would follow – if elected to run Sutton Council.
+- On 4 March 2018 an email was sent to the four main political parties in Sutton asking how they would help the mayor deliver on targets set within his Transport Strategy if elected to run Sutton Council in May.
 No replies yet; a follow up email is planned.
 Their replies will appear in a GSC blogpost.

 - Sutton Council is still expressing general support for cycle routes to the new Cancer Hub, but specifics are still lacking.

-- Charles wrote to Sutton South councillors about a trial closure of Grange Vale – replies were unsupportive.
+- Charles wrote to Sutton South councillors on 25 January 2018 about a trial closure of Grange Vale – replies were unsupportive.

-- Charles wrote to Sutton North and Sutton Central councillors to ask for updates about the Quietway scheme.
+- Charles wrote to Sutton North and Sutton Central councillors on 25 January 2018 to ask for updates about the Quietway scheme.
 No significant replies have been received.

 - Neil will continue to try to progress CLOCS with Sutton Council.